petrnohejl/android-templates-and-utilities/README.md

 webview and much more.
 All templates were tested and should be compatible with Android 4+.

-Android Templates And Utilities are organized into 3 groups:
+Android Templates and Utilities are organized into 3 groups:

 * Base - basic skelet of the Android project
 * Res - resource code including xml files, images